ishrar/hana-mimic-text-analysis/README.md

 # HANA-MIMIC Text Analysis Projects

-This repo will contains a collection of software projects that I built as part of my research at [MIT](http://web.mit.edu/) with the [MIT-LCP research lab](http://lcp.mit.edu/).
+This repo will contains a collection of Natural Language Processing-related software projects that I built as part of my research at [MIT](http://web.mit.edu/) with the [MIT-LCP research lab](http://lcp.mit.edu/).

 ## License